China-Norway Bilateral Relations: Trade and Investment

 Recent developments

-In September 2024, China granted Norwegian citizens 15-day visa-free access, marking a significant step in deepening bilateral ties between the two countries.
+In September 2024, Norway’s NRK reported that China will grant Norwegian citizens 15-day visa-free access, marking a significant step in deepening bilateral ties between the two countries.
 This move coincided with Norwegian Prime Minister Jonas Gahr Støre’s visit to Beijing, celebrating the 70th anniversary of diplomatic relations between Norway and China.
 The visa-free policy aims to boost business and tourism, further strengthening trade, investment, and cultural exchange between the nations.

 During PM Støre’s visit, key discussions were held with President Xi Jinping and Premier Li Qiang, focusing on green transition, sustainable development, and cooperation in green technologies.
 Both leaders emphasized their shared commitment to addressing climate change through joint initiatives in sectors such as green shipping, hydrogen energy, and electric vehicles.
 These areas of collaboration align with both nations’ environmental goals, reinforcing their partnership in tackling global challenges.